Data Security for Faculty and Staff

 No Unauthorized Computer Changes

-Before allowing anyone to install new hardware and software on university systems, please obtain approval and guidence from you department’s Information Security Manager.
+Before allowing anyone to install new hardware and software on university systems, please obtain approval and guidance from your department’s Information Security Manager.
 This also applies to personally managed computers that contain university restricted data on it.

 Beware of ‘Tailgaters’ and Supervise All Visitors